openaire/guidelines-literature-repositories/docs/introduction.rst

 ^^^
-The OpenAIRE Guidelines for Literature Repository Managers 4.0 provide orientation for repository managers to define and implement their local data management policies according to the requirements of the OpenAIRE - Open Access Infrastructure for Research in Europe.
+The OpenAIRE Guidelines for Literature Repository Managers 4.0 provide orientation for repository managers to define and implement their local data management policies according to the requirements of the `OpenAIRE - Open Access Infrastructure for Research in Europe <http://www.openaire.eu>`_.

-Initially, the requirements of the OpenAIRE infrastructure, and the previous versions of the OpenAIRE Guidelines, were established to support and monitor the implementation of the `FP7 OA pilot <http://www.openaire.eu>`_.
-However, this version of the Guidelines, according to the expansion of the aims of the OpenAIRE project and infrastructure, has a broader scope.
-In fact, these Guidelines are intended to guide repository manager to expose to the OpenAIRE infrastructure not only EC funded publications, but also other open access and non-open access publications, regardless of their funding.
+The OpenAIRE Guidelines were established to support the `Open Access strategy of the European Commission <http://ec.europa.eu/research/openscience/index.cfm?pg=openaccess>`_ and to meet requirements of the OpenAIRE infrastructure.
+This new version of the Guidelines, according to the expansion of the aims of the OpenAIRE initiative and its infrastructure, has a broader scope.
+In fact, these Guidelines are intended to guide repository manager to expose to the OpenAIRE infrastructure **open access and non-open access publications** together with **funding information**, where applicable.

-So, by implementing these Guidelines, repository managers will not only be enabling authors who deposit publications in their repository to fulfill the EC Open Access requirements, and eventually also the requirements of other (national or international) funders with whom OpenAIRE cooperates,
+By implementing these Guidelines, repository managers will not only be enabling authors who deposit publications in their repository to fulfill the EC Open Access requirements, and eventually also the requirements of other (national or international) funders with whom OpenAIRE cooperates,